mstksg/inCode/copy/entries/machines-3.md

 So that's the key.
 If what we *want* doesn't require the entire result of the infinite loop...then we can safely reason about infinite recursion in haskell.

-So the key here really is this function that I sneakily introduced, `laggingSummer`:
+The MVP here really is this function that I sneakily introduced, `laggingSummer`:

 ~~~haskell